Azure VM with Azure DatabaseAzure VM with Azure Database

 In order for the changes to take effect, restart the docker services with sudo docker compose restart or sudo docker compose up -d.

-For more information on Azure Blob storage configuration, check out the guide here.
+For more information on Azure Blob storage configuration, check out the Azure configuration guide.

 Next steps

-This guide walked you through installing Kestra on a Azure Virtual Machine with Azure Database for PostgreSQL servers and Azure Blob Storage as storage backend.
+This guide walked you through installing Kestra on an Azure Virtual Machine with Azure Database for PostgreSQL as the database backend and Azure Blob Storage as the storage backend.

 This setup provides a simple starting point for running Kestra in production on a single machine.
 For a deployment to a distributed Kubernetes cluster, check the Azure AKS deployment guide.